Trimucrodon

-Trimucrodon is a genus of ornithischian dinosaur from the Late Jurassic of Portugal.
+Trimucrodon is a genus of ornithischian dinosaur from the Late Jurassic Lourinhã Formation of Portugal.
+The type, and currently only, species is T. cuneatus.

+Discovery and naming

 Three isolated teeth found at the Porto Dinheiro (or Pinhiero) locality in the Lisboa District of Portugal were given the name in 1973 by Richard A. Thulborn, derived from the Latin words for "three" and a dagger point, tri- and mucro, and the Ancient Greek word ὀδούς for "tooth".
 The only species in the taxon is Trimucrodon cuneatus, taken from the wedge shape of the teeth.
 Though the unit the specimens came from was originally unnamed, it was referred to the Alcobaça, and then Lourinhã Formations, specifically the late Kimmeridgian Amoreira–Porto Novo Member.
 The type specimen, uncovered between 1962 and 1967 by German zoologist and paleontologist Georg Krusat, is distinguished by prominent denticles at the front and rear ends of the crown, and comes from an individual under 2 m long.
 It is currently kept in the collections of the Museu Geológico do Instituto Geológico e Mineiro in Lisbon, Portugal, formerly having been kept in the collections of the Free University of Berlin.

+Description

 The holotype tooth of Trimucrodon is 4.4 mm wide, similar to some of the referred specimens, with the crown about as tall as wide.
 Other specimens have crowns as small as 1.5 mm wide and only half as tall as wide.
 The crowns are of varying amounts of asymmetry, though each edge bears the same number of tapering denticles.
 Tooth enamel is present of an equal thickness on both sides of the tooth crown, and both faces are smooth without ridges.
 The denticles increase in size away from the apex of the crown, ending with two widely divergent and sharply-pointed denticles at the front and rear ends of the base.